major101x/odin-recipes/README.md

 # odin-recipes
-A simple HTML website showcasing nigerian recipes
+This is a simple HTML website that displays links to different nigerian recipes.

+## Learning Objectives

+- Learn about different forms of lists

+- Learn about HTML images and links

+- Know some Nigerian Recipes